Everything's On Fire, But Did You Notice That SCOTUS Just Burned Down The Separation Of Church And State?

 Contributing sentiments towards policy:

-53% : Does it mean that school districts that give vouchers for use at charter schools must pay equivalent funds to parents who wish to give their children a religious education?
+59% : Maine offered a subsidy to parents living in districts with no public education to use at private schools, but barred them from using the money at religious schools.53% : Does it mean that school districts that give vouchers for use at charter schools must pay equivalent funds to parents who wish to give their children a religious education?

-50% : Now, any government benefit must be extended to religious organizations -- i.e. the government must "establish" religion -- and any refusal to do so is presumptively an encroachment on the "free exercise thereof.""The State pays tuition for certain students at private schools -- so long as the schools are not religious," writes Chief Justice John Roberts in doe-eyed wonder that anyone would accuse him of abandoning 50 years of precedent.
+50% : Now, any government benefit must be extended to religious organizations -- i.e. the government must "establish" religion -- and any refusal to do so is presumptively an encroachment on the "free exercise thereof."
+"The State pays tuition for certain students at private schools -- so long as the schools are not religious," writes Chief Justice John Roberts in doe-eyed wonder that anyone would accuse him of abandoning 50 years of precedent.

 50% : Does that transformation mean that a school district that pays for public schools must pay equivalent funds to parents who wish to send their children to religious schools?